Seine: Flooding

-A very severe period of high water in January 1910 resulted in extensive flooding throughout the city.
+A very severe period of high water in January 1910 resulted in extensive flooding throughout the city of Paris.
 The Seine again rose to threatening levels in 1924, 1955, 1982, 1999–2000, June 2016, and January 2018.
 After a first-level flood alert in 2003, about 100,000 works of art were moved out of Paris, the largest relocation of art since World War II.
 Much of the art in Paris is kept in underground storage rooms that would have been flooded.

 A 2002 report by the French government stated the worst-case Seine flood scenario would cost 10 billion euros and cut telephone service for a million Parisians, leaving 200,000 without electricity and 100,000 without gas.

 2018 Paris flood

 In January 2018 the Seine again flooded, reaching a flood level of 5.84 m on 29 January.
 An official warning was issued on 24 January that heavy rainfall was likely to cause the river to flood.
 By 27 January, the river was rising.
-The Deputy Mayor of Paris, Colombe Brossel, warned that the heavy rain was caused by climate change, and that "We have to understand that climatic change is not a word, it's a reality."
+The Deputy Mayor of Paris Colombe Brossel warned that the heavy rain was caused by climate change.
+She added that "We have to understand that climatic change is not a word, it's a reality."